Article Updated May 29, 2026

-Each year, the Pittsburgh Cultural Trust puts together a 10-day showcase of the thriving arts and culture scene of Pittsburgh.
-At the Three Rivers Arts Festival, sponsored by Dollar Bank, community members can embrace art of all types, from paintings and sculptures to music and dance performances, all for free.
-This year will be the 64th annual festival (running from May 31 and June 9) and the event is slated to be bigger and better than ever.
+Each year, the Pittsburgh Cultural Trust puts together a weekend showcase of the thriving arts and culture scene of Pittsburgh.
+At the Dollar Bank Three Rivers Arts Festival, community members can embrace art of all types, from paintings and sculptures to music and dance performances, all for free.
+This year the festival runs from June 5-7 and 11-14 at its new permanent home in the recently built Arts Landing, a green space Downtown featuring a stage and local artist exhibits.

 The Artist Market

-One of the largest draws of the festival is the Artist Market, stretching along the streets of Pittsburgh’s Cultural District.
+One of the largest draws of the festival is the Artist Market, stretching along the lots of Pittsburgh’s Strip District.
 It contains more than 300 artists from around the nation who make handmade crafts, drawings, photographs, gifts, and much more.
-Though if you want to catch every vendor you’ll have to attend the festival multiple days as artists change out over the course of the 10 days.
+Though if you want to catch every vendor you’ll have to attend the festival multiple days as artists change out over the course of the weekend.
+Wonder your way through rows of vendor tents and even take home something to decorate your space or upgrade your closet.
+Find items like a bright yellow Yinzer plate displaying the word “Jagoff” from potter Blake Anthony.
+Or, a handmade necklace featuring a gorgeous, large labradorite stone from jeweler Claudia Carreon.

 Family Friendly Activities

-At SPACE Gallery on Liberty Avenue you’ll find a special selection of artists hand-picked by a guest panel in the Juried Visual Art Exhibition.
-Here you’ll find new art from regional artists who follow this year’s theme of Furry Friends, celebrating the way that humans and animals (real or mythical) connect and bond together.
+At 820 Gallery on Liberty Avenue, a short distance from the festival, you’ll find a special selection of artists hand-picked by a guest panel in the Juried Visual Art Exhibition.
+Here you’ll find new art from regional artists within a 150-mile distance of the city in various mediums.
+The artists compete for five different awards including three Jurors’ Picks, one Best in Show, and one People’s Choice.

 Live Performances